 Keep reading for the pros and cons of mobile UV disinfection units, the best places to use them, and products available for you.

 It's important to note these products contain germicidal UV, which can be harmful to humans.
-If used incorrectly, UV-C radiation can penetrate the skin and eyes.
+If used incorrectly, UV-C radiation can hurt the skin and eyes.
 The Illuminating Engineering Society recently released a report with safety guidelines that should be followed along with manufacturer guidelines.
 You can also read more about safety here.